List of tourist attractions in Kolkata: Statues and memorials

 The Shaheed Minar or "Tower of the Martyrs", (formerly Ochterlony Monument) was constructed on the northern fringe of the Maidan in honour of Sir David Ochterlony who commanded the British East India Company forces in the Gurkha War (1814–1816).
 It was renamed Shaheed Minar in honor of the fallen freedom fighters after Indian independence.

 Situated at Prinsep Ghat, is a Palladian porch in the memory of the eminent Anglo-Indian scholar and antiquary James Prinsep was designed by W. Fitzgerald and constructed in 1843.Located between the Water Gate and the St George's Gate of the Fort William, the monument to Prinsep is rich in Greek and Gothic inlays.
 It was restored by the state's public works department in November 2001 and has since been well-maintained.
 In its initial years, all royal British entourages used the Prinsep Ghat jetty for embarkation and disembarkation.

-Other memorials in Kolkata include the Panioty fountain, Police Memorial and the William Jones obelisk at the South Park Street Cemetery.
+Other memorials in Kolkata include the Panioty fountain, McDonnell Drinking Fountain, Police Memorial and the William Jones obelisk at the South Park Street Cemetery.
 Lascar War Memorial located on the Napier Road in the Hastings area, is a memorial dedicated to the memory of 896 Lascars (sailor or militiaman from Indian subcontinent), who died fighting for the British Navy during the World War I. Gwalior Monument, also known as Ellenborough’s Folly is an octagonal cenotaph about 60 feet high, crowned with a bronze dome cast from guns captured from the Marathas.
 It was erected in 1847 by Lord Ellenborough, the Governor-General of India, as a memorial to the officers and men who fell during the Gwalior War in 1843.

 Kolkata has many statues celebrating British heritage and the Indian Renaissance and freedom movement.
 The Maidan is a particularly good place for statue-hunting.
 A few of the more notable landmarks are as follows: